-Brian Sutton-Smith is one of the foremost play scholars of the last 100 years.
+Brian Sutton-Smith (1924–2015) was one of the foremost play scholars of the last 100 years.
 His The Ambiguity of Play (1987) stands alongside Johann Huizinga’s Homo Ludens (1938) and Roger Caillois’s Man Play and Games (1961) as a touchstone of play theory.
 For more than half a century, in more than 350 books and articles, Sutton-Smith has led or synthesized all the major advancements in play studies.
 His collected works, papers, and personal library are a key element of the Brian Sutton-Smith Library and Archives of Play, and they symbolize the import of its holdings.

 Born in Wellington, New Zealand, in 1924, Sutton-Smith grew up roaming the rugged seaside hills around the small suburban town of Island Bay.
 He relished rough-and-tumble play (which he called “feverish exploits”), excelled at soccer, and went on to study at Wellington Teachers’ College because it allowed Wednesday afternoons off for sports.
 Afterward, at nearby Victoria University of Wellington, he gained an introduction to play theory and subsequently began teaching primary school, where he became fascinated by what he called “unorganized games”—physical play unsupervised by adults.